nikolasz/conversation-exporter-MERN-app/conversation-exporter-MERN-app/README.md

 Database: MongoDB as the NoSQL database.
 Mongoose will be used for handling database migrations.
 The entire application will be containerized using Docker, and Docker Compose will be used to manage the different Docker containers for the application.

-3. System Configuration and Dependencies
+3. System Configuration and Dependencie
 The system requires the following dependencies and configuration:

 Node.js and npm: The Node.js runtime and npm package manager are required for running the server-side application and managing its dependencies.